 By George W. Harris, Jazz Weekly Jazz vocals is a lot like college classrooms; they seem dominated by a surfeit of women in attendance.
-So, when a guy comes around … Read More
+So, when a guy comes around that doesn’t sound like a Buble’ clone, he gets my attention.
+Read more here.

 George W Harris